HolgerHatGarKeineNode/haven-docker/README.md

 ### The Dockerfile is available here: [Dockerfile](https://github.com/HolgerHatGarKeineNode/haven-docker/blob/master/Dockerfile)

+### Requirements

+- **Docker**: Ensure you have Docker installed on your system.
+You can download it from [here](https://docs.docker.com/get-docker/).
+- **Docker Compose**: Ensure you have Docker Compose installed on your system.
+You can download it from [here](https://docs.docker.com/compose/install/).
+  - we need the Docker Compose Plugin, so `docker compose` should be available in your terminal

 ### 0. Clone the Repository

 Start by cloning the repository to access the necessary files: